Stop zipping folders like it’s 2003, track your work the right way

 Why Git Matters

-Whether you’re coding, building games, writing docs, or editing media, version control is a must.
+If you’re coding, building games, writing docs, or editing media, version control is a must.
 Here’s why:

 - Track every change across your project history